ericvera/whatnow/README.md

 - 📋 **Queue-based**: Handles multiple state transitions in order
 - 🚦 **Terminal states**: Support for defining end states
 - 🛡️ **Error handling**: Built-in error handling for async operations

+## AI Disclosure

+This library was co-created with AI, which means it's:

+- Thoughtfully designed by humans
+- Rigorously tested by machines
+- Probably more organized than if I wrote it at 3 AM

 ## Installation